Out of Many Scattered Things: Lady Stardust

 “Evangeline,” Serge says.

 Lightcap elevates a single shoulder.
-“So what’s your song, then, D’onofrio?”
+“What’s your song?”

 Bicycle Race?”
 Serge suggests.

-Lightcap laughs, the back of one hand pressed against her mouth, and Schrödinger jumps off her lap, shooting her an offended look over one shoulder.
+Schrödinger jumps off her lap and shoots her an offended look over one shoulder.

 Lightcap is still laughing, wound up too tight or not wound tight enough, she’s not sure which.
-It takes her some time to stop, to lose her emotional momentum to the sober friction of the world, but it finally happens, and she says, “sorry.
+It takes her some time to stop, to give up her emotional momentum to the sober friction of the world, but it finally happens, and she says, “Sorry.
 Sorry.”

-Lightcap laughs one more time against the fingers she’s pressed to her mouth, and then says, “sorry,” again.
-“This is a very serious talk we’re tying to have and I’m ruining it.
-What’s next on your list.”
+Lightcap laughs one more time against the fingers she’s pressed to her mouth, then says, “This is a very serious talk you’re trying to have and I’m ruining it.
+What’s next on your list?”

-Serge unfolds and refolds his paper in the blink of an eye.
-“There’s really only one more serious thing on here.
+Serge unfolds and refolds his paper.
+“There’s only one more serious thing on here.
 The rest is little stuff.
-Like how I miss your demon cat.
-What kind of chapstick do you buy because I want some.
+Like how I miss your gremlin cat.
+What kind of chapstick do you buy because I want it.
 That kind of thing.”

 Lightcap exhales, short and sharp and amused, opens a desk drawer, and tosses him an unopened tube of chapstick.
-“The cat is right there.
+“The cat’s right there.
 Just waiting to be petted.”

-“I prefer my hand unmauled, thanks,” Serge says, pocketing Lightcap’s chapstick.
+“I prefer my hand unmauled, thanks.”
+Serge pockets the chapstick.

 Serge tucks the paper back inside his jacket, swirls his wine in his glass, and says, “I read your report on the Drift.”